Find and fix code smells in C++ with regexes

 -

-it occurred to me it might be a good idea to write those regexes down when I was changing some code dealing with pointers
+it occurred to me it might be a good idea to write those one-shot regexes down when I was changing some code dealing with pointers

 -